csterlent/CryptoVoting/README.md

 Where secretkeyfile contains the election submitter's secret key and voteraddressfile contains the addresses of all voters on separate lines.

+The output of this command shows information about the transaction, where the user can find the hash of the transaction that was submitted.

 ## Voting

 Votes are also represented as transactions with special memos.